magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 </field>
 ```

-When rendered in the form editor, the selector field provides users with a simple color list to select from which applies the class name as the selected value:
+When rendered in the form editor, the selector field provides users with a simple color list.
+Page Builder applies the class name as the selected value:

 ![Create config file](../images/step5-quote-color-selector.png)